 Serving Clients in Washington, D.C., Virginia & Maryland

 Each year, more than 250,000 rollover crashes occur in the United States, killing more than 10,000 people, according to the National Highway Traffic Safety Administration.
 In fact, rollover crashes account for approximately one-third of all automobile-related fatalities.

 Sometimes, injuries arising from a rollover accident are due to the negligence or carelessness of a driver.
-However on other occasions, these accidents or the injuries they cause are the direct result of the defective design or manufacture of a car, truck or SUV.
+However on other occasions, these accidents and the injuries they cause are the direct result of the defective design or manufacture of a car, truck, or SUV.

-For example, in some cases a vehicle may not be properly designed or constructed to withstand the impact of a rollover.
+In some cases, a vehicle may not be properly designed or constructed to withstand the impact of a rollover.
 In other cases, the design of the vehicle may be insufficient to prevent a rollover in the event of an accident.
 In cases like these, the vehicle manufacturer may bear some or all of the responsibility for resulting injuries.

 Added to this, many SUVs have poor roof construction and are built with insufficient roll protection, causing roofs to buckle and collapse when the vehicle flips.
 In such cases, rollover accidents can result in head trauma, spinal injury, neck fractures, or even death.
 When a roof collapses and occupants of the vehicle are injured as a result, a products liability claim against the vehicle manufacturer may arise.

 There are three main types of vehicle rollovers that may result in serious injury:

 - Tripped Rollovers: The NHTSA reports that 95% of single-vehicle rollovers are tripped, which occurs when a vehicle leaves the roadway and strikes an object such as a curb, guardrail, or steep slope or bank.